Thomas Hill (footballer, born 2002)

-Career
+Club career

+Liverpool

 Hill made his professional debut for Liverpool on 17 December 2019, starting in the away match against Aston Villa in the quarter-finals of the EFL Cup.
 On 5 August 2020, Hill signed a contract extension with Liverpool.

 In September 2020, Hill suffered a season-ending ACL injury; the next month, he signed a new long-term deal with Liverpool after turning 18.